GriffinPlus/dotnet-libs-common/README.md

 |                   | `GetPublicProperties` Gets public properties of a type (supports extended interfaces).
 |                   | `IsSubclassOfRawGeneric`: Checks whether a type is an instance of a certain generic type definition.

+#### Namespace: GriffinPlus.Lib.Collections

+This namespace provides common functionality and contains the following classes:

+- `Deque`: A double-ended queue that supports adding/removing items at both ends efficiently.

 #### Namespace: GriffinPlus.Lib.Conversion

 The `Converters` class provides converters for converting objects of the following types to a string and vice versa: